whytekieran/Neo4J-Project/README.md

 **1. Master Branch** The commits to this branch include any queries that are involved in creating the database and the ReadMe.md, the query files commited
-								 on this branch are the CreateDatabase.cypher and GeneralQueries.cypher files which are located inside the supports folder, the largest amount of commits will be found here. **The master branch also contains the finished project.** </br>
+								 on this branch are the CreateDatabase.cypher and GeneralQueries.cypher files which are located inside the supports folder, the largest amount of commits will be found here.
+There last commits made to this branch involve me just tidying a few minor details.
+								 **This master branch contains the finished project.** </br>

 **2. Query Data Branch** The commits on this branch include any queries that are involved in searching for useful and interesting data.
 The query file
 									 commited on this branch is the QueryData.cypher file which is located inside the supports folder and the three query.cypher